Research Report Balancing Work with School and Training while Raising Young Children

 Parents who have children at a young age often face an interruption in their schooling, their plans for career training, and overall life trajectory.
 But a growing number of young parents are seeking education and training to achieve better opportunities for their families, and many work while attending school.
 In this report, we use the 2012 National Survey of Early Care and Education to examine the prevalence of children born to young parents (under age 25) who are currently working while in education or training, the characteristics of these children and their families, and the implications for child care when young parents balance work with advancing their skills and education to get ahead.
 We find that although children with young parents balancing work with education or training constitute a small share of the child population, they are more likely than all children under 13 to live in low-income households, have single parents, and have parents with lower levels of education.
 Their parents spend long hours at work, education, or training, including during nontraditional hours.
 These children are more likely to be in nonparental care, especially the care of unpaid relatives, and to be in that care for more hours than children whose parents only work.
 The median child care burden for these families is 14 percent—twice the federal government recommendation that child care cost no more than 7 percent of household income.
 Our findings highlight the unique situations of young student-parents who may need greater support and resources to access and pay for child care than they currently have.

-Tags Employment Families with low incomes Higher education Workforce development Poverty Economic well-being Public service and subsidized employment programs Family and household data Employment and income data Racial and ethnic disparities School funding Child care Wages and nonwage compensation Children's health and development Financial knowledge and capability Secondary education Workers in low-wage jobs Wealth inequality Job training Parenting Work-family balance Youth employment and training Early childhood education Beyond high school: education and training Inequality and mobility Kids in context Racial barriers to accessing the safety net Racial equity in education Racial inequities in employment Racial inequities in health Child care and workers Child care and early childhood education
+Tags Employment Families with low incomes Higher education Poverty Economic well-being Public service and subsidized employment programs Family and household data Employment and income data Racial and ethnic disparities School funding Child care Wages and nonwage compensation Children's health and development Financial knowledge and capability Employment and education Secondary education Workers in low-wage jobs Wealth inequality Job training Parenting Work-family balance Youth employment and training Early childhood education Beyond high school: Education and training Inequality and mobility Kids in context Racial barriers to accessing the safety net Racial equity in education Racial inequities in employment Racial inequities in health Child care workers and early childhood teachers Child care and early education Children and youth

 Related content